 Socotra island Bradt guide.
 This is by far the best book about travelling to Socotra. highly recommended.

 Socotra photography tour.
-In March 2024 I am leading a small group of photographers to this exotic island.
+In December 2024 and April 2025 I am leading a small group of photographers to this exotic island.
 This is a cooperation with my good friend Jeremy Woodhouse, we both have been to Socotra before and it grew to our hearts.
 Join us, we still have a few places available.

 Forgotten Island.
 A very beautiful video about paragliding on Socotra.
 With amazing music.
 Very inspirational.